SrBrahma/ig-store-saved/README.md

   [![TypeScript](https://badgen.net/npm/types/env-var)](http://www.typescriptlang.org/)

   A 1 week service I did for a client some time ago.
-It stores locally all the saved medias of an Instagram account.
+It stores locally all the saved media of an Instagram account.

   Previously it was a private project.
 Made it public just for showing.